Hexworks/the-cogitator/_blog/2021-11-24-a-simple-guide-to-authorization.md

 updated_at: 2021-11-24
 ---

 > In this article we'll look at how to create an effective authorization system.
-This is only a high level overview, but it's a good starting point if you want to get started with this topic.
+This is only a high level overview, but it's a good starting point if you're interested in this topic.
 It is also part of the overarching "How to make a Content Gateway" article series.

 I've worked at many places and there is one problem that often comes up, but it is usually not a primary concern: **authorization**.
 According to the latest [OWASP Top 10](https://owasp.org/www-project-top-ten/) broken access control is the most common problem.